zycet/STM32CANFlasher/README.md

 * STM32F439xx

 参考信息
-* ST AN3154 <CAN Protocol Used in the STM32 Bootloader> V5
+* ST AN3154 "CAN Protocol Used in the STM32 Bootloader" V5
-* ST AN2606 <Microcontroller System Memory Boot Mode> V20
+* ST AN2606 "Microcontroller System Memory Boot Mode" V20